 The Most Frequent Reason for Tooth Loss

-Bleeding gums when brushing or flossing and loose teeth are signs of gum disease.
+Loose teeth or bleeding gums when brushing or flossing are signs of gum disease.
 If this infection is reversed in the early stages, there are methods other than surgery to take care of the problem.
 In advanced cases, surgery will most likely be necessary.

 Medical research has revealed another result of gum infection.
 The bacteria in gums travels throughout the bloodstream to have an effect on serious health conditions like stroke, diabetes, and heart disease.
 As estimated by the American Dental Association, 80% of Americans have periodontal (gum) disease at some stage.
 Dentists are now regarding this as a major health epidemic.
 It is more serious than losing your teeth.